 - However, many lenders will require borrowers not to exceed 41% to 50% debt to income ratio

 - Outstanding collections and charged-off accounts do not have to be paid to qualify for VA Loans

 - Gustan Cho Associates has no minimum credit score requirement nor maximum DTI Caps on VA Mortgages

-Gustan Cho Associates at Loan Cabin Inc. is a direct lender with no overlays on VA Loans.
+Gustan Cho Associates is a mortgage company licensed in multiple states with no overlays on VA Loans.